Beta Testing Awards Program - Care Hub

 • Focus: Native app testing and app store rollout

-• Activities: Download and installation testing, app-specific features
+• Activities: Download and installation testing, app-specific features, public launch

 • Requirements: iOS and/or Android device access